F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 Yes!
 Okay, the question is how litigation cost can be saved using this.

-So, basically, if you have infringement analysis against the one who is litigating against your company, so, that kind of increases the chances of an out-of-court settlement.
+Basically, if you have infringement analysis against the one who is litigating against your company, so, that kind of increases the chances of an out-of-court settlement.
 That is where we cover all the different tiers in fundamental patents with respect to competition covering.

 Tier 1, being the primary, are the direct competitors.

 So, if you already have, maybe, infringement cases in your watch list.
-So, that is something which will definitely save infringement litigation costs because that is where you could push the other party as well for an out-of-court settlement as well which is, of course, always cheaper than getting into a litigation.
+Now, that is something which will definitely save infringement litigation costs because that is where you could push the other party as well for an out-of-court settlement as well which is, of course, always cheaper than getting into a litigation.

 Vaibhav Henry- And, the idea here is you are always prepared.
 The other party is not sure whether you’re prepared or not but if you want to settle it in court then you can use counter assertion as well.